Nerwyn/custom-card-features/README.md

 Sliders can track either the state or attribute of an entity, meaning that when that entity's state or attribute changes so will the slider to match.
 By default it will track the `state` of an entity.
 To change this, set `Attribute` to the name of the attribute you want the slider to track.
 In order to pass the the slider's value to an action, set the value in the action data to `{{ value | float }}`.

 By default the slider's range will be from 0 to 100, with a step size of 1.
 You will need to adjust this depending on the action you are calling.
-If you find that the action you are calling does not like non-whole numbers (like `light.turn_on` with `color_temp`) in it's data, make sure to set step size to a whole number and to use the `int` filter in the action data template.
+If you find that the action you are calling does not like non-whole numbers (like `light.turn_on` with `color_temp`) in its data, make sure to set step size to a whole number and to use the `int` filter in the action data template.

-To prevent value bouncing, sliders will wait for one second before retreiving an updated value from Home Assistant after it's action is called.
+To prevent value bouncing, sliders will wait for one second before retreiving an updated value from Home Assistant after its action is called.
 This time can be changed by changing `Update after action delay`.

 ## Spinboxes

 <img src="https://raw.githubusercontent.com/Nerwyn/custom-card-features/main/assets/spinbox_tile.png" width="600"/>

 Spinboxes allow you to create Home Assistant style number boxes with increment and decrement buttons, similar to the climate target temperature feature.
 By default the user can increment or decrement this feature's internal value using the corresponding buttons.
 Once the user stops pressing the buttons for a time period defined by `Debounce time` (default 1000ms), the user defined tap action will fire.
-Similar to sliders, spinboxes will wait one second before updating it's internal value but this can be changed using `Update after action delay`.
+Similar to sliders, spinboxes will wait one second before updating its internal value but this can be changed using `Update after action delay`.

 Like sliders, the spinbox's action should use an action which sets a value similar to `number/input_number.set_value` or `climate.set_temperature` and the user should use `value` in a template to pass it to the action call.
 This way the user can keep incrementing or decrementing the value until they reach the desired value, and the action to update it in Home Assistant is only called once.
 You can make this features buttons repeat when held by setting the hold action to repeat.
 These should all be set in the `Center` tab of the spinbox configuration page.